Indigenous Spaces & Places

 Police Point Park

-The Old Man Buffalo Stone, made by stone sculpture artist Stewart Steinhauer, can be found while walking through the Park.
-Inspired by the Manitou Stone, this two-sided sculpture was crafted to be a guardian watching over the buffalo herds.
+The Old Man Buffalo Stone, made by stone sculpture artist Stewart Steinhauer, was inspired by the Manitou Stone.
+This two-sided sculpture was crafted to be a guardian watching over the buffalo herds.

 Riverside Veterans’ Memorial Park Indigenous Military Service